Understanding Unix filesystem timestamps

 To disable atime, in order to improve both performance and wear of the disks, a filesystem can be mounted with the noatime option when needed.
 On ZFS this is done by setting the atime option to off for the specific pool and dataset.

 However, turning atime off can break certain applications like mail related applications.
-As such, on FreeBSD, atime is enabled on the /var/mail
+As such, on FreeBSD, atime is enabled on the /var/mail directory.

-NOTE!
 The reason why atime is required by some mail applications is because they compare mtime and atime to determine if the mail is read or not.
 Some backup applications also require atime to be enabled in order to function correctly.

 A less "drastic" alternative to completely disabling atime is to use relatime. relatime was developed to mitigate the problems that disabling atime can present.

-NOTE!
 The default option of atime on OpenZFS is on, which means that a file's access time is written to the ZFS metadata (not the file itself) every time the file is accessed.
 This means that we're getting a write to disk every time the file is read.
 Furthermore, if we leave atime set to on, we also experience an increase in shapshot size because the snapshot retains the original metadata access time, while the running filesystem contains the newly updated access time.

 In my humble opinion, the best approach is to manually tune the filesystems to your specific requirements.
-You can for example choose to disable atime completely for the /
+You can for example choose to disable atime completely for the / (root partition) and then enable relatime for the /var/spool or /var/mail directories, if you need that.

 If you know for a fact that you don't need atime, such as if you're running a storage system, disable it by mounting the filesystem with noatime, or if it's ZFS, by setting atime to off for the entire pool and all datasets.
-This will not only improve performance, but also the wear and tear of the disks, especially if you're using SSDs!
+This will not only improve performance, but also the wear and tear of the disks, especially if you're using SSDs.

-NOTE!
 A lot of misunderstanding regarding the level of endurance of SSDs exist on the Internet.
 The fact is that a lot of different things affects both the quality and reliability of an SSD, but the determining factor to wear out an SSD, is writes and erasing.

 When you write to a NAND cell, or when you erase it, the electrons jump through the insulating layers via the Fowler-Nordheim Tunneling and that is what eventually physically wears our the SSD.